rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 For now, it's safe to ignore the email, because Midtrans will retry to invalidate the snap payment page after two hours if without any successful payment.

+##### Customer still able to retry payment if status order is expired
+An order with status expired, customer still able to retry payment if the order receive failure notification payment from Midtrans.
+If in the timeline history of the order, you find the notification e.g: `Unable to process a payment for Rp220,000.00 IDR on Midtrans Payment`, your customer will receives an email to let them know that their payment couldn't be processed.
+The email includes a Pay now link that the customer can use to try paying again.

 ##### Basic Status Mapping
 Condition | Midtrans Status | Shopify Payment Status
 --- | --- | ---